launchdarkly/api-client-javascript/docs/EnvironmentsApi.md

 # **resetEnvironmentMobileKey**
 > Environment resetEnvironmentMobileKey(projectKey, environmentKey, , opts)

-Reset an environment&#39;s mobile key.
+Reset an environment's mobile key.
 The optional expiry for the old key is deprecated for this endpoint, so the old key will always expire immediately.

 ### Example
 ```javascript